Do you have to be Catholic to receive services, work or volunteer at Catholic Charities?

 Is the building handicap accessible?

 Yes.
 Our St. Lawrence Community Services program offers outreach services at the Place of Grace in La Crosse on Thursdays and at the Sojourner House in Eau Claire.
+We are also in Chippewa Falls at the St. Francesca Resource Center on the first and third Tuesday of each month from 8 am to 4 pm.
+All services are available across the diocese.
 Most service inquiries can also be facilitated through the use of technology.
+If you are in need, please call 888.212.4357 (HELP) for assistance.

 Is there an application for assistance?